Five Most Common Cooling System Issues

 There’s a lot of moving parts in your car’s cooling system, meaning there are a bunch of possibilities for problems.
-Today, the friendly auto repair experts at Christian Brothers Automotive are helping you take the first step in identifying these problems by explaining what could go wrong.
+Today, the friendly auto repair experts at Christian Brothers Automotive are helping you take the first step in identifying these common cooling system problems by explaining what could go wrong.

 Failed Water Pump

 The cooling system regulates the engine’s temperature by pumping water and coolant throughout the engine.
 This means a water pump failure prevents coolant and water from circulating properly and the engine overheating because of it.

 It’s actually the radiator hoses, not the radiator itself that presents the most common source of a leakage within the cooling system.
 The hoses connect the radiator to the engine, facilitating the flow of coolant between the two.
 Radiator hoses are more likely to fail the older they get so remember to replace them periodically.

 Air in the Cooling System